 • Design: A standard design for primary building entrances was reviewed and approved by the Campus Planning Committee at its June 5, 1997 meeting (see drawing on page 3).
 The designs of individual signs that meet this standard do not require review.
-The Office of Campus Planning is responsible for reviewing proposals for building entrance signs to determine if standards for the overall sign design (material, size, shape, color, information conveyed, etc) have been met.
-Campus Planning will determine when specific or unique circumstances require text other than the building name (or approved abbreviated name) and official Building Complex name on a standard sign.
-Campus Planning may refer this decision to the Campus Planning Committee.
+Campus Planning and Real Estate (CPRE) is responsible for reviewing proposals for building entrance signs to determine if standards for the overall sign design (material, size, shape, color, information conveyed, etc) have been met.
+CPRE will determine when specific or unique circumstances require text other than the building name (or approved abbreviated name) and official Building Complex name on a standard sign.
+CPRE may refer this decision to the Campus Planning Committee.

-University Communications is responsible for establishing typography and logos.
+University Relations is responsible for establishing typography and logos.
 Refer to the Implementation section on page 1, which describes the requirement for a consistent and comprehensive implementation approach when changes are proposed.

-- Placement: The placement of building signs shall be determined by Campus Planning and the Facilities Services Landscape Supervisor in consultation with the project sponsor. - Production/Installation: All standard building signs shall be designed by University Communications and produced and installed by Facilities Services.
+- Placement: The placement of building signs shall be determined by CPRE and the Campus Operations Exterior Team Supervisor in consultation with the project sponsor. - Production/Installation: All standard building signs shall be designed by University Relations (Design and Editing Services) and produced and installed by Campus Operations.
 Also refer to the Implementation section on page 1.